An ad-free and cookie-free website.

-Rolling regression is an analysis of the changing of relationships among variables over time, specifically of measures generated from a linear regression.
+Rolling Regression is an analysis of the changing of relationships among variables over time, specifically of measures generated from a linear regression.
 Visualizing regression outputs like correlation, r-squared, beta and the standard error over time can be helpful in the analysis of risk for stocks, portfolios and factors.

 Synonym: moving-period regression, rolling window regression

-rolling regression of
+Ann: With this rolling regression of alpha, notice

-alpha, notice how it all came in 1 year?
+how it all came in 1 year?

 Jim: Great insight Ann, keep 'em rolling.